A. Instructions to Examination Candidates

 Items not Permitted in the Examination Hall

-- Any unauthorised materials, such as books, paper, documents, pictures and electronic devices with communication and/or storage capabilities such as tablet PC, laptop, smart watch, portable audio/video/gaming devices etc. are not to be brought into the examination hall.
+- Any unauthorised materials, such as books, paper, documents, pictures and electronic devices with communication and/or storage capabilities such as handphones, laptops, iPad, tablet PCs, headphones etc. are not to be brought to your desk.

 - No food or drink, other than water, is to be brought into the examination hall unless there is a special prescription letter from the doctor.

-- Photography is NOT allowed in the examination hall at ALL times.
+- Photography is NOT allowed in the examination halls at ALL times.